RickGelhausen/HRIBO_ReadTheDocs/docs/source/workflow-configuration.rst

 ===================

 Activating DeepRibo predictions will give you a different file with ORF predictions.
-By experience, the top DeepRibo results tend to be slightly better than those of reparation.
+By experience, the top DeepRibo results tend to be better than those of reparation.
-For archea, where reparation performs very poorly, DeepRibo is a valid option.
+For archea, where reparation performs very poorly, DeepRibo is the preferred option.

-.. note:: In order to use DeepRibo, the tool *singularity* is required.
+.. note:: In order to use DeepRibo, the tool ``singularity`` is required.
 Please refer to the :ref:`overview <overview:Tools>` for details on the installation.

-Once you have installed *singularity* turn on DeepRibo in the *config.yaml*:
+Once you have installed ``singularity`` turn on DeepRibo in the ``config.yaml``:

 .. code-block:: bash